 What Can Ethical PR Pros Do to Fight the Stereotype?

 Primarily, PR pros can hold their own conduct the high ethical standards.
-There are several PR codes of conduct, including the International Public Relations Association’s Athens Code of Ethics.
+There are several PR codes of conduct, including the International Public Relations Association’s Athens Code of Conduct.
 This code requires that PR pros, among other things, refrain from “subordinating the truth to other requirements” and “taking part in any venture or undertaking which is unethical or dishonest or capable of impairing human dignity or integrity.”

 “But I’m just trying to get my clients some good press,” you say.
 “How am I violating any ethical codes?”
 Fortunately, you’re not.
 And most PR pros are simply trying to do their jobs.
 If the honest PR pros continue to uphold their ethics while denouncing PR pros that cross the line, then the industry can eventually shed its bad reputation.
 If you feel strongly about PR ethics, you can even get involved with the local chapter of your PR association, such as the Public Relations Society of America (PRSA) and encourage an ethics pledge.